conterra/mapapps-surrounding-search/README.md

+:heavy_exclamation_mark: This bundle is no longer maintained.
+You may use https://github.com/conterra/mapapps-enhanced-selection instead, which extends functionality of this bundle. :heavy_exclamation_mark:

 # Surrounding Search Bundle
 The surroundings bundle enables the user to search for features on predefined stores.
 In contrast to omnisearch the surroundingssearch is not based on a string.
 The user can define a location with a click on the map and a radius around this location.
 The result will contain all features from the selected store within the defined radius around the location set by the user.